What if Your Life Insurance Company Doesn’t Make it?

 What Happens if Your Insurer Doesn’t Make it?

-• If you don’t have any outstanding claims and the state guaranty fund won’t sufficiently cover all of your death benefits, you may consider seeking new coverage from a different provider.
+• If you don’t have any outstanding claims and the state guaranty fund won’t sufficiently cover all of your death benefits, you may consider seeking new coverage from a different carrier.
 The problem is you may be significantly older now than when you purchased your policy, making it more difficult and more expensive to get a new one.
 Also, be wary of agents or financial advisors that push you in this direction – often they’re just looking to cash in on a new commission.

 Additional Resources